5 Best Small Microwaves, Lab-Tested by Experts

-If every inch of counter space matters to you, here are some options to consider—though you’ll have to wait longer for heated food
+If every inch of counter space matters to you, here are some compact options to consider, plus two midsized models if you have a little extra room

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 Dedicating precious counter space to a new appliance can require a trade-off.
-In the case of countertop microwaves, you’ll have to decide whether saving a few inches is worth the time you’ll spend waiting for your food to heat up.
+When it comes to countertop microwaves, you’ll have to decide whether saving a few inches is worth the time you’ll spend waiting for your food to heat up.

 Heating speed is one of the biggest challenges with small microwaves.
-During testing, we time how long it takes to heat water when the microwave is at its highest setting, taking the temperature after 5 minutes.
-Microwaves with smaller dimensions generally have a lower wattage, which means less cooking power and slower heating.
+We time how long it takes to heat water in a microwave at its highest setting, then measure the temperature after 5 minutes.
+Microwaves with smaller dimensions generally have lower wattage, resulting in less cooking power and slower heating.
+So a small microwave, even for just one or two people, may not be the best choice.

 Here’s how CR categorizes the countertop microwaves in our ratings.
 Claimed capacity and watts are according to the manufacturer.
 Dimensions are taken in our lab.
 (To compare models, you can find this information in our microwave ratings and on individual model pages.)